A Week Of Testing

 Took a test yesterday.
 Hope I passed!
 New job depends on it!
 Hope I did better than the previous day's job-related test.
-That one was on Windows 7 and 2008 techie stuff, and I just haven't kept up with Win 7, not as a tech, especially in regard to its various corporate scenarios.
+That one was on Windows 7 and Server 2008 techie stuff, and I just haven't kept up with Win 7, not as a tech, especially in regard to its various corporate scenarios.
 The test only served to remind me how tired of being a techie I am.
 I don't even want that job.

 I should at least (finally) update my home computers from XP and Vista to Windows 7 (or 8 if they're up to it).
 I used Win 7 at my previous job and liked it.
 Windows, that is, not the job.
 Never could put my finger on why I hated that last job so much.
 Oh right, the constant sucking-up, top-down withholding of critical information - if not outright lying - and back-stabbing.
 Sure, that happens in any corporation, but that place was the worst.
 I'm just glad it's in my rear view.